sharlenetan/exercise/sample.md

 You can use Git and GitHub for version control.

-Git manages your files.
+Git manages your files locally.

-GitHub hosts your files.
+GitHub hosts your files remotely.

 GitHub is the most popular, but there are alternatives to GitHub.